How the Parkland school shooter may have talked himself into a death sentence: "One of the state's best witnesses"

 Excerpts from those interviews, some of which are graphic:

-"A very long time," Cruz told Scott, starting when he was 13 or 14, about five years before he did it.
+"A very long time," the defendant told Scott, starting when he was 13 or 14, about five years before he did it.

 "It was just a thought.
-I was reading books," Cruz said.
+I was reading books," he said.
 "It would come and go.
 It would pop up in my mind."

 The thoughts would return when he watched violent videos, particularly documentaries about mass shootings at Colorado's Columbine High School, Virginia Tech and elsewhere, he said.

-"I did my own research," Cruz told Scott.
+"I did my own research," the defendant told Scott.
 "I studied mass murderers and how they did it, their plans, what they got and what they used."

 He detailed the lessons he learned: Watch for would-be rescuers coming around corners, keep some distance from your targeted victims, attack as fast as possible - and "the police didn't do anything."

-"I have a small opportunity to shoot people for maybe 20 minutes," Cruz said.
+"I have a small opportunity to shoot people for maybe 20 minutes," he said.

 He told Scott he put his AR-15-style semi-automatic rifle in a bag the night before and slipped its magazines into a shooting vest.
 He adjusted the gun's sights and imagined what the recoil would feel like.